Frequently Asked Questions (FAQs)

 10. How is the dollar limit increased on a GSA Fleet card?

-Dollar limits on the new cards will be set based upon the tank capacity of the vehicle.
-Even so the pumps have dollar limits built into their software and no card provider will be able to override those limits set by the merchants.
-As fuel prices rise, fleet card providers work with merchants to determine the pump shutoff limits that make the most economical sense.
-Ultimately, however, it is still the merchant who determines that limit.
+Dollar limits on the new cards will be set based on the tank capacity of the vehicle.
+Pumps have merchant-set dollar limits built into the software that card providers can not override.
+As fuel prices rise, fleet card providers work with merchants to determine the pump shutoff limits that make the most economical sense, and the merchant determines the final limit.